cloudposse/terraform-aws-components/modules/tfstate-backend/README.md

 - For convenience, the component automatically grants access to the backend to the user deploying it.
-This is helpful because it allows that user, presumably SuperAdmin, to deploy the normal components that expect the user does not have direct access to Terraform state.
+This is helpful because it allows that user, presumably SuperAdmin, to deploy the normal components that expect the user not having direct access to Terraform state.

 ## Usage